 Parkas are generally thought of as jackets that are built for functionality and practicality rather than fashion.
 This parka proves that you can have all three in one, that you don’t have to sacrifice style for utility.
 The filling is synthetic to avoid puffiness and provide greater comfort in damp weather like fog, rain, and snow.
 The outer layer is made of high-quality waterproof oxford fabric with a smooth front zipper and snap-closed collar to help block the wind, which makes this an ideal parka for activities like skiing, snowboarding, and snowshoeing.
 The fur-lined hood can be adjusted and removed as needed.
 The ribbed cuffs and interior waist cinch also help to keep cutting winds out and the heat in.
 The parka is equipped with two hand pockets, two zip chest pockets, an internal media pocket, and a little pocket on the left arm that’s perfect for items like a ski pass or credit card.

-Wantdo Women's Insulated Winter Coat Parka with Removable Hood Black Medium
+Wantdo Women's Insulated Winter Coat Parka with Removable Hood Black Medium (Black, Medium)

 A stylish and waterproof parka that is great for activities like skiing.